Overview of DUI Laws in California

 Accident Brings in Jail Time

 A DUI with an accident assuming it is a property only in Orange County will result in the Orange District Attorneys Office demand 10-20 days in jail.
 If the accident involves injury then the driver is looking at 30-45 days.
 If the injury was serious and a felony then it will range between 120-180 days in county jail.
 If the injury was what they would classify as “great bodily injury” then it can go substantially higher.
+If you have a DUI with an accident or are facing a felony charge it is advisable to talk to a criminal defense attorney about your case.

 Speeding Carries Minimum 60 Days in Jail.